ddnexus/pagy/docs/guides/how-to.md

 ==- Paginate an Array

-Just pass it as the collection, to the [:offset paginator](../toolbox/paginators/offset.md)
+Simply pass it as the collection to the [:offset](../toolbox/paginators/offset.md) paginator.

 ==- Paginate ActiveRecord collections

-Pagy works out of the box with `ActiveRecord` collections, however here are a few specific collection that might be treated a bit
+Pagy works seamlessly with `ActiveRecord` collections, but certain collections may require specific handling:
-differently:

 - **Grouped collections**
   - For better performance of grouped counts, you may want to use the [:count_over](../toolbox/paginators/offset.md#options) option
 - **Decorated collections**
   - Do it in two steps:
     1. Get the page of records without decoration
-    2. Apply the decoration to it.
+    2. Decorate the retrieved records.
   ```ruby controller
   @pagy, records     = pagy(:offset, Post.all)
   @decorated_records = records.decorate # or YourDecorator.method(records) whatever works